karmab/kcli/docs/index.rst

    kcli create vm -p mycentos myvm

-You can use the `profile file sample <https://github.com/karmab/kcli-plans/tree/master/samples/profiles.yml>`__ to get you started

 Note that when you download a given cloud image, a minimal associated profile is created for you.

 Cloudinit/Ignition support